Tractable Approximate Gaussian Inference for Bayesian Neural Networks: Abstract

 \section{Abstract}

-In this paper, we propose an analytical method allowing for \emph{tractable approximate Gaussian inference} (TAGI) in Bayesian neural networks.
-The method enables: (1) the analytical inference of the posterior mean vector and diagonal covariance matrix for weights and bias, (2) the end-to-end treatment of uncertainty from the input layer to the output, and (3) the online inference of model parameters using a single observation at a time.
+In this paper, we propose an analytical method for performing \emph{tractable approximate Gaussian inference} (TAGI) in Bayesian neural networks.
+The method enables the analytical Gaussian inference of the posterior mean vector and diagonal covariance matrix for weights and biases.
 The method proposed has a computational complexity of $\mathcal{O}(n)$ with respect to the number of parameters $n$, and the tests performed on regression and classification benchmarks confirm that, for a same network architecture, it matches the performance of existing methods relying on gradient backpropagation.